Kytuzian/History-Generator/README.md

 Notable people can be any of the following:

 - General: Currently no purpose.
-- Priest: Can increase of decrease the tolerance of the nation's religio.
+- Priest: Can increase of decrease the tolerance of the nation's religion.
-- Oracle: Currently no purpose.
+- Oracle: Creates prophesies.
 - Artist: Creates works of art: both drawings and statues.
-- Writer: Creates works of literature (which counts as art): plays, novels, essays, and poems.
+- Writer: Creates works of literature (which counts as art): plays, novels, essays, poems, and myths.
 - Composer: Creates works of art: both songs and musicals.
 - Philosopher: Creates works of art: just essays.
 - Scientist: Increases the nation's research rate.